99mass/social-network/Readme.md

 # Social Network Project Readme
 ## Overview

 Welcome to our Social Network project!
 This web application allows users to connect, share posts, create and join groups, send private messages, and much more.
-The project is built using a combination of frontend and backend technologies, including a chosen JS framework for the frontend, Go for the backend, SQLite for the database, and Docker for containerization.
+The project is built using a combination of frontend and backend technologies, including NextJS for the frontend, Go for the backend, SQLite for the database, and Docker for containerization.
 ### Table of Contents

    * Getting Started